Bnux256/HandasaimSchedule/README.md

 # HandasaimSchedule
 Client for the Handasaim School schedule.
-Using serverless functions and Svelte
+Using Github Actions as the backend and Svelte frontend.

 # Development -